Examination

 Marking

-The Part II contributes a maximum of 400 marks towards the total of 1200 marks for the whole degree.
+The Part II contributes a maximum of 400 marks towards the maximum available of 1200 marks for the whole degree.

-Your thesis will be read independently by two internal Examiners, who will each allocate a provisional mark before the viva.
+Your thesis will be read independently by two internal Examiners, or one Examiner and one Assessor, who will each allocate a provisional mark before the viva.

 Those two marks are declared to all the Examiners just before the vivas begin.